King Khalid International Airport

 The Royal Mosque was designed with a significant programme of integral art; the stained glass, by British architectural artist Brian Clarke, was a landmark work in the history of the medium, considered to be the largest and technically most advanced stained glass project of the modern period.

 History

-King Khalid International Airport (KKIA), designed by architectural practice Hellmuth, Obata & Kassabaum, was opened by HRH King Fahd on 16 November 1983, and opened for scheduled flights on 5 December of the same year.
+Initially, the city and region was served by Riyadh International Airport.
+However, by the 1970s, the pre-existing airport was operating at max capacity and was surrounded by growing neighborhoods that hindered infrastructure expansion.
+In 1974, the planning and site selection of a replacement airport for the old airport began as part of the Airports Development Program.
+In 1976, construction of King Khalid International Airport (KKIA) began.
+It was designed by architectural practice Hellmuth, Obata & Kassabaum, was opened by HRH King Fahd on 16 November 1983, and opened for scheduled flights on 5 December of the same year.
 Until then, what is now Riyadh Air Base served commercial flights to and from Riyadh.
 Increased international and local air transport requirements for Riyadh made the change necessary.
-Riyadh Air Base, which is much closer to the city center, is operated by the Royal Saudi Air Force.
+In 2021, Riyadh Air Base was shut down and is being redeveloped into King Salman Park.

 This airport was an alternative landing site for NASA's Space Shuttle.

 On 12 March 2023, the Crown Prince of Saudi Arabia, Mohammed bin Salman, formally announced the establishment of Riyadh Air.
-Riyadh Air will use the airport as a hub.
+Riyadh Air uses the airport as a hub.